 When schools return, the first few months in the lead up to the summer holiday are bound to be rough.
 Perhaps the most pressing issue is the outdated equipment.
 While the first wave of the pandemic exposed the digital divide in terms of how many disadvantaged students didn’t have access to necessary hardware at home, the return to schools on March 8 is most likely going to underline just how ill-equipped the schools themselves are to face a more digital future.

 Reliable student access to ICT equipment both at home and at school is an immediate issue that will need to be resolved ASAP.
-Aside from the computers, meanwhile, one of our IT managers suggested: “replacing the Promethean IWBs with Interactive Touch Screens to remove the need for data projectors and all the cabling that they require.”
+Aside from the computers and workstations, meanwhile, one of our IT managers suggested: “replacing the Promethean IWBs with Interactive Touch Screens to remove the need for data projectors and all the cabling that they require.”

 Broadband stability in a school is going to become more of an issue as a change in networking requirements to accommodate the shift from LAN to WiFi and the need for increased internet bandwidth comes into play.
 Then there’s the problem of students that can’t return to school, and ensuring they have the right and reliable equipment to allow them to access lessons online.
 Because, while schools will be going back in a couple of weeks, there has been a fundamental change in how children are educated and, whether we like it or not, remote learning via services such as Microsoft Teams is going to stay with us and become more of an integrated part of our learning experiences.